hilton/hilton.github.com/blog/_posts/2018-07-16-startup-ideas-development.md

 ## Agile software development

-Sell decks of reusable Impediment Cards that have the usual impediments printed on them
+Sell decks of reusable Impediment Cards that have the usual impediments printed on them, and with lots of spare ‘Product owner not available’ cards.

 _For more occasional start-up ideas, follow [@PeterHilton](https://twitter.com/peterhilton) on Twitter._